 Frederick J. Ryan, Jr.

-Mr. Ryan served at a senior level in the White House from 1982–1989 and later became chief of staff to former President Ronald Reagan.
-He was responsible for overseeing all of former President Reagan’s activities, including domestic and international issues, government relations, political affairs and public relations.
-He was instrumental in the design, construction and funding of the Reagan Presidential Library.
+Ryan served at a senior level in the White House from 1982 to 1989 and later became chief of staff to former President Ronald Reagan.
+He was instrumental in the design, construction, and funding of the Reagan Presidential Library.